Minor League Baseball Division

-Parents are strongly encouraged to become involved in this introduction level of Little League.
+Parents are strongly encouraged to become involved in this introductory level of Little League.
 After completing a Little League volunteer application and passing a required national background check, parents may become involved in practices, and be eligible as coaches, managers, umpires, local league board members and other volunteer positions within the league.

 Want to Know More?

 For more information on our Minor League division, contact the League Development Department at 570-326-1921; or email: LLInternational@LittleLeague.org